Bullet Points (comics)

-Bullet Points is a Marvel comic limited series that was published in 2006 and 2007, written by J. Michael Straczynski, illustrated by Tommy Lee Edwards and lettered by John Workman.
+Bullet Points is a comic book limited series that was published by Marvel Comics in 2006 and 2007, written by J. Michael Straczynski, illustrated by Tommy Lee Edwards and lettered by John Workman.

-The series was released under the Marvel Knights imprint and examines the consequences to the Marvel Universe when Steve Rogers isn't injected with the Super-Soldier Serum but instead is Iron Man.
+The series was released under the Marvel Knights imprint and examines the consequences to the Marvel Universe when Steve Rogers is not injected with the Super-Soldier Serum but instead is Iron Man.
+Additionally, Peter Parker and Bruce Banner are given switched identities, with the former becoming the Hulk and the latter Spider-Man.

 Plot summary

 The series begins on December 8, 1940.
-Dr. Abraham Erskine is killed by a German spy, along with MP Benjamin Parker, before the Super-Soldier Serum was to be used for Project: Rebirth.

-Due to the assassination, Project: Rebirth is canceled.
+Abraham Erskine and Benjamin Parker are killed by Heinz Kruger before they can use the Super-Soldier Serum as part of Project: Rebirth.
+Due to Parker and Erskine's deaths, Project: Rebirth is canceled.
 The US government activates Project: Iron Man and asks Steve Rogers to participate in it.
-Steve accepts, and is permanently bonded to the Iron Man armor.
-Iron Man debuts during the Battle of Guadalcanal, going on to help win the Second World War.
-Rogers goes on to become an essential part of American military tactics over the resulting decades, drafting Dr. Reed Richards to provide technical support.
+Steve accepts and is bonded to the Iron Man armor.
+Iron Man debuts during the Battle of Guadalcanal, going on to help win World War II.
+Rogers goes on to become an essential part of American military tactics over the resulting decades, drafting Reed Richards to provide technical support.

-Meanwhile, lacking the guidance of a role model who taught him the value of responsibility as a result of Benjamin's death, Peter Parker grows up to become a disaffected, trouble-making punk.
-At one point, Peter decides to sneak out of a field trip to a desert base and goes joyriding with friends in a stolen jeep.
-After the jeep breaks down, Peter goes off to find fuel, but accidentally wanders into a test site just as a gamma bomb is detonated.
+Benjamin's nephew Peter Parker becomes a disaffected, trouble-making punk without a parental figure to guide him.
+He decides to sneak out of a field trip to a desert base and goes joyriding with friends in a stolen jeep.
+After the jeep breaks down, Peter goes off to find fuel, but accidentally wanders into a test site as a gamma bomb is detonated.
 Soon after recovering from the explosion and returning home, Peter is confronted by the two friends, who accuse him of getting them into trouble.
 Peter becomes angry and turns into the Hulk, destroying property around him.
 The Hulk is confronted by the police.
 May Parker recognizes the Hulk as Peter and suffers a heart attack, which causes him to flee in distress.

-As a result of Peter's transformation, the recently retired Rogers is drafted back to wear the Iron Man armor to capture Peter.
+As a result of Peter's transformation, the recently retired Steve Rogers is drafted back to wear the Iron Man armor to capture Peter.
 After visiting May in hospital to say goodbye before running away, Peter is confronted by Iron Man and several army troops.
 Rejecting Rogers's attempts to calm him, Peter turns into the Hulk and confronts Iron Man.
 After a long fight outside the hospital, the Hulk eventually kills Iron Man; realizing what he has done, Peter flees in terror.